JohnAlbin/storybook-addon-fetch-mock/README.md

 - `matcher` (required): Each mock’s `matcher` object has one or more criteria that is used to match.
 If multiple criteria are included in the `matcher` all of the criteria must match in order for the mock to be used.
 - `response` (optional): Once the match is made, the matched mock’s `response` is used to configure the `fetch()` response.
-  - If the mock does not specify a `response`, the `fetch()` response will use a HTTP 200 status with no body data.
+  - If the mock does not specify a `response`, the `fetch()` response will use an HTTP 200 status with no body data.
   - If the `response` is an object, those values are used to create the `fetch()` response.
   - If the `response` is a function, the function should return an object whose values are used to create the `fetch()` response.
 - `options` (optional): Further options for configuring mocking behaviour.